sgoeschl/presentations/javameetup/freemarker/demo/README.md

 ## Auto-reloading of FreeMarker Templates

-Bascially you have to tell Apache FreeMarker to load the templates from the source location and avoid template caching.
+Basically you have to tell Apache FreeMarker to load the templates from the source location and avoid template caching.

 * Enable the local configuration, i.e. `-Dspring.profiles.active=local`
 * Set the working directory to the root of `demo/app`